JS-DevTools/readdir-enhanced/README.md

 <a id="filter"></a>
 ### Filtering - `options.filter`
-The `filter` option lets limit the results based on any criteria you want.
+The `filter` option lets you limit the results based on any criteria you want.

 #### Filter by name
 For simple use-cases, you can use a [regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp) or a [glob pattern](https://github.com/isaacs/node-glob#glob-primer) to filter items by their path.
 The path is relative to the starting directory by default, but you can customize this via [`options.basePath`](#basepath).